JavaScript is required

 Payment of funding

-Free Kinder payments will be made monthly via the Kindergarten Information Management System (KIMS).
-Free Kinder funding is prorated from a service’s funding start date.
+Free Kinder payments will be made monthly via the Kindergarten Information Management System (KIMS)(opens in a new window).
+Free Kinder funding is calculated pro-rata from a service’s funding start date.

 Services should ensure their enrolment data in KIMS is up to date to ensure accurate payments each month.